 Flexibility when you need it

 You have a better idea than anyone else of what you need your CRM analytics to be able to accomplish.
 Because of this, there will likely be times when the out-of-the-box CRM analytics system of your choice won’t be a perfect fit.
-Thankfully, flexible CRMs that can be customized and adapted provide a solution.
+Thankfully, flexible CRMs that can be customised and adapted provide a solution.
 This flexibility also comes in handy when you need your analytics system to scale and change along with your growing company.

 There is no shortage of software tools designed to improve business efficiency.
-However, with each new program and system introduced to an organization, employees are forced to learn a new set of controls and protocols.
+However, with each new program and system introduced to an organisation, employees are forced to learn a new set of controls and protocols.
 CRMs that feature intuitive controls, built-in tutorial programs, and multi-channel support generally mean higher adoption rates, and improved effectiveness across the board.

 Capacity for all your data needs

 It’s called big data for a reason.
 Your CRM analytics system will have to be able to capture, process, and store massive amounts of digital information, so be sure to find something that has the capacity to do so.

 If your CRM analytics tool gives you reports that are just as confusing as the original data, you are far less likely to be able to turn that information into real, usable insights.
 Instead, select analytics options that rely on data visualisation, in the form of interactive graphs, charts, and other image-centric reports.